 LeadPages has two different editors: a simple editor for very basic customization (and for beginners) and a more advanced editor if you want more functionality.

 The main focus of LeadPages is conversions, whether that's sales or lead generation.
 It has tons of options for popup forms and alert bars, as well as for templates and integrations.
-The flexibility of LeadPages is what sets it apart from some of the others on this list.
+The flexibility of LeadPages is what sets it apart from some of the other tools on this list.

 It doesn't really matter what type of page you want to create: homepages, blog posts, sales pages -- Thrive Architect does it all.
 When you add in that it's only $67 for a single site license ($19 monthly if paid that way), it's a great investment to make for a very targeted group.

 Landingi has been around for nearly ten years, but it still remains one of the simplest options on this list.
-It doesn't have nearly the capability that others on this list may have, but then again, it's not necessary for everyone.
-If you're just starting out, Landingi is a good landing page builder to start with.
+It doesn't have nearly the capability that other page builders on this list have, but it's not necessary for every company.
+If you're just starting out and have simple marketing goals, Landingi is a good landing page builder to start with.

-The basics are all there: A/B testing, popups, funnels, duplicate pages, and options to customize your page further via HTML and CSS.
+The basics are all there: A/B testing for more conversions, popups, create funnels, duplicate pages, and options to customize your landing page further via HTML and CSS.
 Beyond that, there are a few AI technology options such as their PageInsider technology, but overall, it's a simplistic landing page tool that is designed to be user-friendly above all else.

 The basic plan costs $29 per month (billed annually), while other plans are $65, $89, and $109 for the Agency package.
 All plans offer unlimited conversions and landing pages; the difference is how many unique visits and domains you need.
 The top plan also offers a white label option, so if you're an agency that wants to offer this service to your clients, take a look at Landingi.

-Though it can create beautiful landing pages that are also quite effective at converting visitors, the strength of ClickFunnels is in its support.
-They have documentation, an active community, daily webinars, support groups and a full training.
+Though it can create beautiful landing pages that are also quite effective at improving conversion rates, the strength of ClickFunnels landing page software is in its support.
+They have documentation, an active community, daily webinars, support groups, and a full training.
 It's no wonder why ClickFunnels is the first place many new entrepreneurs visit when entering into the digital world.